-Ask fitness professional Rachael Newsham about dealing with challenges and she says regardless of what it is, embracing a challenge is one of the best things you can do to feel good about yourself.’
+Ask fitness superstar Rachael Newsham about dealing with challenges and she says regardless of what it is, taking on a challenge is one of the best things you can do to feel good about yourself.

 “Embracing and overcoming challenges gives you an incredible boost of self-esteem,” she explains.
 “It delivers a sense of achievement that feels like rocket fuel for your soul.
 Your sense of self and strength is being elevated to a greater level – and that's something that can't be bought.”

 If you’re seeking out a new challenge, focusing on health and fitness is a great place to start.
 Perhaps you want to try a new type of training?
 Maybe you want to resurrect your old fitness habits?
 Would you like to add more mindfulness and meditation to your life?
-Or perhaps you simply want to drop a few pounds and get in better shape?
+Or perhaps you simply want to get in better shape?
 The good thing about fitness challenges is that there really is something for everyone.

 THE BEST FITNESS CHALLENGES

-The simplest fitness challenges are the ones that involve doing just one move every day for a period of time – 30 burpees a day for 30 days, 200 squats each day for a month, or a 16-day push-up challenge.
+The internet is littered with simple fitness challenges that involve doing just one move every day for a period of time – 30 burpees a day for 30 days, 200 squats each day for a month, or a 16-day push-up challenge.

-There’s a finish line.
+- There’s a finish line.
 This gives you something to reach for.
-You are more motivated to make positive lifestyle changes when you focus on doing it for a short time (then it just becomes a long-term habit).
+You’re more motivated to make positive lifestyle changes when you focus on doing it for a short time.
+After a while, it just becomes a long-term habit.

-It’s new and different.
+- It’s new and different.
 Boredom is the ultimate motivation sapper, so it’s important you keep working out in novel ways.
-And it’s not just your mind that needs variety, studies show your muscles benefit from mixing things up too.
+And it’s not just your mind that needs variety, your body benefits from mixing things up too.